 You are still eligible for workers’ compensation, even if you can only return to work part-time while you recover.

-Temporary partial disability benefits include two-thirds of the difference between your current earning and what you would receive if you were working at full capacity.
+Temporary partial disability benefits include two-thirds of the difference between your current earnings and what you would receive if you were working at full capacity.